Amelia-Lopez/gradle-jmh-scala/README.md

 https://github.com/melix/jmh-gradle-plugin

 The plugin supports multiple JVM languages and works with Java out of the box.
-Java benchmarks should be placed in the `src/jmh/java` directory, and you would run JMH using `./gradlew jmh`.
+Java benchmarks would be placed in the `src/jmh/java` directory, and you could run JMH using `./gradlew jmh`.

 ## Benchmarks in Scala

-You can add support for Scala as you normally would in a Gradle build.
+You can add support for Scala as you normally would in a Gradle build to enable writing benchmarks in Scala.

 ```groovy
 plugins {